dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 # How to use HTTP outcalls: GET
 ## Overview
 A minimal example to make a `GET` HTTPS request.
+The purpose of this dapp is only to show how to make HTTP requests from a canister.

 The sample code is in both Motoko and Rust.
 This sample canister sends a GET request to the Coinbase API and retrieves some historical data about the ICP token.

 **The main intent of this canister is to show developers how to make idempotent GET requests.**